Clarks Summit University offers a full range of higher education options, from associate degrees to doctorate programs.

-The Middle States Commission on Higher Education (MSCHE) is the recognized regional accrediting body for Clarks Summit University.
+The Middle States Commission on Higher Education (MSCHE) is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education (CHEA).
 Contact Information about how to file a complaint is available at: http://www.msche.org/documents/HowtoSubmitThirdPartyComment.pdf.

 ABHE has a formal Policy on Complaints Against an Institution.
 Contact ABHE via e-mail at email@example.com or telephone (407.207.0808) if you wish to discuss a complaint and/or to receive a copy of our policy.